 Still, penalties for possession are very light compared with states like Georgia or Texas.

 Yes!
 If you’re a resident of Ohio, you have the right to buy marijuana-derived CBD oil if you can provide a written recommendation from your doctor.
 The new law was introduced with House Bill 523, which legalized marijuana on September 8, 2016.

-However, Ohio state law only allows non-smokable forms of marijuana, so you can only purchase CBD oils, vape juices, and marijuana patches.
+However, state law only allows non-smokable forms of marijuana, so you can only purchase CBD oils, vape juices, and marijuana patches.

 - Amyotrophic Lateral Sclerosis (ALS)

 - Alzheimer’s disease and dementia